 Skill shortages and job opportunities

 If you want to work in Dublin, you may be wondering about job opportunities and skill shortages in the city.
-Ireland’s GDP has been the fastest increasing in Europe since 2017.
-And this upward trajectory has continued through 2022 with the economy nearly at full employment.
-Is there still a skills shortage in Ireland?
-In Dublin, FDI employment increased by 4.5% in 2020, with
+Over the past decade, the Irish economy has been the fastest growing in Europe.
+This upward trajectory has persisted, with the economy nearly at full employment today.
+Is there a skills shortage in Ireland?
+In the second quarter of 2024, Ireland hit an employment rate of 74.4

 work